 Get Creative With Paint

 Who needs a statement headboard when you can DIY one with paint?
 Designer Julie Rose painted the bottom half of her bedroom walls with Farrow & Ball’s Breakfast Room Green paint to create the illusion of a headboard for way less.
-The thin line of black paint between the green and white walls helps divide the room—a big impact for not a lot of money.
+The thin line of black paint between the green and white walls helps divide the room—a big impact for a small cost.

 Try an Accent Wall